-Ken Anderson's Haunted Mansions, Part Oneby Jim Korkis, staff writer
+Ken Anderson's Haunted Mansions, Part Oneby Jim Korkis, contributing writer

 When there is a big anniversary of a Disney attraction, like the recent 50th of "it's a small world" and the 45th of the Haunted Mansion, I find that too many websites, newsletters, magazines, and blogs just regurgitate the same facts and familiar stories.

 Perhaps I am being too harsh because there are many newer fans that haven't read that same information that I have read over and over for 30 years.
 I am always hoping for even just one piece of new information or a new perspective on the older material.

 For instance, when the topic of the Haunted Mansion comes up, most Disney fans immediately think of Disney Legend Marc Davis.
 Some more astute fans may even be able to reference the names of Disney Legends Yale Gracey (responsible for the effects) and Rolly Crump (responsible for some of the interior design).

 Fewer can recall Disney Legend Claude Coats, who was the person responsible for the scary tone in the attraction.

 No one seems to mention Disney Legend Ken Anderson.
 While all the men cited are well deserving of the attention they receive for their contributions to the iconic attraction, Ken Anderson is the "forgotten" man who laid the foundation for this memorable experience.
 His early work on the project strongly influenced some of the things we all love best about this happy haunting ground.

 I was fortunate enough to talk with Anderson several times before he died in 1993.
 One of the benefits of that interaction is that I understood the story of the Haunted Mansion while others kept claiming there was no story in the attraction, just a series of experiences.